scottjehl/PE/README.md

 - First, pe.js doesn't exist yet!
 Sorry.
 It's [in development](pe.js)!
 - Second, text binding works best when setting the entire inner content of an element.
 This means that in situations where you might be used to say, dropping a string variable like `hello, {{user.name}}!` into the text in an element, you'll likely want to use a wrapper element to isolate it instead, like this: `hello, <span data-pe-text="user.name"></span>`
-- Lastly, if you want to run pe without pe.js on the server, or

 ## More soon! -Scott :)